Soft Lattice Modules that Behave Independently and Collectively: Related work

 \subsection{Modular Soft robots}

-Lee et al. \cite{lee2017soft} provide a review of soft robot research, including an overview of fabrication methods (ours is 3D printed), actuation methods (ours uses SMA wire), and control techniques.
-However, we were not aware of thorough reviews of modular soft robots.
-While we do not include a thorough review of modular soft robots, we note a few examples from the last few years.

-Several modular soft robots are composed of repeating sections, often arranged in caterpillar-inspired shapes and commanded with traveling peristaltic waves.
+Lee et al.~\cite{lee2017soft} provide a review of soft robot research, including an overview of fabrication methods (ours is 3D printed), actuation methods (ours uses SMA wire), and control techniques.\secondversion{However, we are not aware of thorough reviews of modular soft robots; While we do not include a thorough review of modular soft robots, we note a few recent examples.}Several modular soft robots are composed of repeating sections, often arranged in caterpillar-inspired shapes and commanded with traveling peristaltic waves.
 For example, the Zou catepillar robot~\cite{zou2018reconfigurable} used modular segments with pneumatic feet connected in series and the Wormbot~\cite{nemitz2016using} featured custom audio speaker assemblies embedded in sections.
 Both locomoted using peristaltic control strategies.

-The use of magnetic attachment is also fairly common among modular soft robots.
-For example, the Kwok self-assembling finger robot~\cite{kwok2014magnetic} demonstrated magnetic self assembly of robotic fingers to form hexapods and grippers manually and remotely.
-The CBalls modules \cite{CBalls_Chen_2019} are soft robots composed of pairs or trios of inflatable spherical bodies magnetically attached together and driven through a rolling motion between the bodies.
+The use of magnetic attachment is also fairly common among modular \hlsecondversion{rigid}and soft robots. \hlsecondversion{Tosun et al. designed a connector embedded in planar face for rigid modular robots using electro-permanent magnets where power is needed for changing magnets state{~\cite{7759033}}.}The Kwok self-assembling finger robot~\cite{kwok2014magnetic} demonstrated magnetic self assembly of robotic fingers to form hexapods and grippers manually and remotely.
+The CBalls modules~\cite{CBalls_Chen_2019} are soft robots composed of pairs or trios of inflatable spherical bodies magnetically attached together and driven through a rolling motion between\secondversion{the}bodies.

 There are other soft robots described as modular, but which use the word differently than we are using in this work.
-The ``Click-e-bricks'' components~\cite{morin2014using} are reminiscent of plastic brick toys which are constructed and then glued together with additional elastomer.
-The Limpet II \cite{SayedEtAlLimpetII} is described as modular, but this term is used to describe interchangeable components, such as sensors or actuators, and not that the individual robots work together as a collective.
-The Omniskins Prior ``robotic skins'' (or omniskins)~\cite{booth2018omniskins} are described as modular, but are better understood as reconfigurable components that afford new shapes than they are as collective robot swarms that can link together.
+The ``Click-e-bricks'' components~\cite{morin2014using} and The Limpet II \cite{SayedEtAlLimpetII} are both\secondversion{The ``Click-e-bricks'' components~\cite{morin2014using} are reminiscent of plastic brick toys which are constructed and then glued together with additional elastomer.
+The Limpet II \cite{SayedEtAlLimpetII} is}described as modular, but this term is used to describe interchangeable components, such as sensors or actuators, and not that the individual robots work together as a collective.
+The Omniskins Prior ``robotic skins'' (or omniskins)~\cite{booth2018omniskins} are reconfigurable components that afford new shapes rather than collective robot swarms that can link together.